 Introduction and Recap

 This is the beginning of a new series.
 The context changes; the situation changes.
 We're now going to be focusing on events in Jerusalem for the next few episodes as recorded in John's Gospel.
 Before we get into that, let's remind ourselves of where we are in the story.
-Those of you who followed Series 7, will know that this is a series which describes the transition in Jesus' ministry from his very fruitful years of ministry in Galilee described in Series 3,4,5 and 6 and that period of time is coming to an end.
+Those of you who followed series 7, will know that this is a series which describes the transition in Jesus' ministry from his very fruitful years of ministry in Galilee described in Series 3,4,5 and 6 and that period of time is coming to an end.
 Series 7 describes some very key moments in which Jesus decides that he is now going to move his focus away from Galilee.
 He's going to head for Jerusalem and in one of his visits to Jerusalem, the final one, there will be a confrontation.
-He warns his disciples he'll be suffering, he'll even die and he'll rise again from the dead.
+He warns his disciples he'll be suffering, will die and then rise again from the dead.
 These events are described in Series 7 during the time that Jesus took his disciples aside to the town outside Galilee, called Caesarea Philippi, where he had conversations with them in that area.
 He also appeared in a transformed, glorious way to Peter, James and John during the episode known as the Transfiguration, where he spoke with Moses and Elijah who came back on this earth for that brief moment.
 That's described in Matthew 17 and parallel passages.
 During the Transfiguration, Jesus makes it clear in his discussion with Moses and Elijah, which Peter, James and John overhear, that he is going to go to Jerusalem and bring about his departure - in other words, the end of his life and his return to heavenly glory.
 This is very clearly stated in Luke's account and in our last episode we noticed Luke describing the fact that Jesus is going to be leaving Galilee and travelling south through Samaria, down to Jerusalem.

 That's the context.
 Things are changing.
 Things are moving and the second half of Jesus' ministry is now coming in view.
 It won't be based in Galilee; he won't be returning to Galilee.
 He'll be focusing his attention on areas like Samaria and the centre of the country, Judea, the southern heartland of the Jewish nation and particularly on the city of Jerusalem, where the story will come to a great conclusion and climax at the end of his life and in his resurrection.

-We're turning to John's Gospel and it's important to remember when looking at John's Gospel, as we mentioned before when we've been studying some early events described by John, that he almost certainly wrote his Gospel last.
+We're turning to John's Gospel and it's important to remember when looking at John's Gospel, as we mentioned before when we've been studying some early events described by John, that he almost certainly wrote his gospel last.
 He has Matthew, Mark and Luke before him when he writes and he is very selective in the events that he describes.
-We have to think carefully as to how John fits together with the other three gospels known as the Synoptics (Matthew, Mark and Luke) which fit together more closely and tell a more similar story.
-John quite deliberately doesn't repeat many things that are said in the Synoptic Gospels We understand the Gospel of John to be written by John the apostle, an eyewitness to the events and he chooses, amongst other things, to focus on events that happened in Jerusalem which are not recorded in Matthew, Mark and Luke.
+We have to think carefully as to how John fits together with the other three gospels known as the Synoptics (Matthew, Mark and Luke) which fit together a bit more closely and tell a more similar story.
+John quite deliberately doesn't repeat many things that are said in the Synoptic Gospels We understand the Gospel of John to be written by John the Apostle, an eyewitness to the events and he chooses, amongst other things, to focus on events that happened in Jerusalem which are not recorded in Matthew, Mark and Luke.

 After this Jesus went about in Galilee.
 He did not want to go about in Judea because the Jewish leaders there were looking for a way to kill him.
 But when the Jewish festival of Tabernacles was near Jesus's brother said to him ‘Leave Galilee and go to Judaea so that your disciples there may see the works you do.
 No one who wants to become a public figure acts in secret.
 Since you're doing these things, show yourself to the world.’
 For even his brothers did not believe in him.
 Therefore, Jesus told them, ‘My time is not yet here.
 For you any time for you will do.
 The world cannot hate you but it hates me because I testify that its works are evil.
 ‘You go to the festival I'm not going up to this festival because my time has not yet fully come.’
 After he said this he stayed in Galilee.
 However, after his brothers had left for the festival, he went also - not publicly but in secret.
 Now at the festival the Jewish leaders were watching for Jesus and asking, Where is he?’
 Among the crowds there was widespread whispering about him .Some said, ‘He's a good man.’
 Others said, ‘No, he deceives the people.’
 But no one would say anything publicly about him, for fear of the leaders.John 7:1-13, NIV